Geometric frustration in polygons of polariton condensates creating vortices of varying topological charge: Introduction

-\pgl{Whereas} in mesoscopic superconducting materials giant vortices were reported \cite{Moshchalkov1997, Bruyndoncx1999, Kanda04}\pgl{, numerical simulations were used to corroborate the evidence, since the available} experimental techniques provided \pgl{} limited probing to the core of the vortices \cite{Kanda04,Grigorieva07,Kramer09}\pgl{}.
-In many respects, these vortices have similar physics to giant vortices in \pgl{} atomic BECs, where the role of the external rotation is played by an applied magnetic field.
-By increasing the amplitude of the magnetic field, a vortex of multiplicity three \pgl{was experimentally observed} in a strongly confined superconducting condensate \cite{Cren2011}.
-Apart from quantised vortices that exist on a non-zero, and usually uniform background, a new class of vortices \pgl{was introduced theoretically and achieved experimentally in optics and atomic physics: those found in optical lattices of ultra cold BECs or periodic photonic structures of light called} discrete vortex solitons (DVSs) \cite{neshev04, fleischer04, kivshar04}.
-The core of such vortices lies on a negligible density background \pgl{} and their phase winds to provide spatially localized circular energy flows between the sites.
-In \pgl{previous} experimental realisations, the phase \pgl{ corresponding} to singly- and multiply-charged vortices was previously directly imprinted by laser beams \pgl{ that resulted} in stationary DVSs \cite{Terhalle08}.
-Similarly, a ring network of coupled lasers with identical anti-ferromagnetic couplings spontaneously acquires a topological charge as the global minimum \cite{nir15}, or for an even number of lasers as a local minimum \cite{nir16} \pgl{ Also a one dimensional} ring of coupled parametric oscillators with identical ferromagnetic couplings between \pgl{} neighbours may establish a topological winding as an excited state \cite{yamamoto16}.
-In these settings, the topological winding of the phase around the sites does not result in the creation of a nonlinear vortex.
-The \pgl{ topological charges} away from the \pgl{pumping} sites do not have an entity of their own\pgl{ but rather} manifest themselves only via the \pgl{phase} winding around \pgl{ these} sites. \pgl{ It remains a challenge} to create and control such phase singularities on a nonzero background, similar to \nb{singly}-quantized vortices in ultra cold BECs.
+In mesoscopic superconducting materials vortices of large topological charge have already been reported~\cite{Moshchalkov1997, Bruyndoncx1999, Kanda04} with numerical simulations corroborating the evidence, since the available experimental techniques provided limited probing of the vortex core~\cite{Kanda04, Grigorieva07, Kramer09}.
+In many respects, these vortices have similar physics to giant vortices in atomic BECs but with external rotation controlled through an applied magnetic field.
+By increasing the amplitude of the magnetic field, a vortex of multiplicity three was experimentally observed in a strongly confined type-II superconductor~\cite{Cren2011}.
+Apart from quantised vortices that exist on a non-zero, and usually uniform background, a new class of vortices was introduced theoretically and achieved experimentally in optics and atomic physics: those found in optical lattices of ultra cold BECs or periodic photonic structures of light called discrete vortex solitons (DVSs)~\cite{neshev04, fleischer04, kivshar04}.
+The core of such vortices lies on a negligible density background and their phase winds to provide spatially localised circular energy flows between lattice sites.
+In previous experimental realisations, the phase corresponding to multiple singly-charged vortices was directly imprinted by laser beams that resulted in stationary DVSs~\cite{Terhalle08}, and a double-charged vortex was shown in a hexagonal photonic lattice~\cite{Terhalle_PRA_2009}.
+Similarly, a ring network of dissipatively coupled lasers~\cite{nir15, nir16} or optical parametric oscillators~\cite{yamamoto16} may establish a phase winding as an excited state.
+Non-equilibrium condensates, on the other hand, offer alternative mechanisms for stabilisation of giant vortices such as inward particle fluxes toward the trapped condensate's centre~\cite{Alperin_2020arxiv}.